 Invite Our Education Team to Your Classroom for a Virtual Visit

 The Butterfly Project’s Education Team is available to come to your 4th – 12th grade classroom virtually for a 45-75 minute presentation.
 Our lessons promote active listening skills that demonstrate the dangers of being a bystander and help cultivate empathy and social responsibility.
 Our presenters bring original source testimonies and rare artifacts as part of the program, with an emphasis on the power of each person to make a difference.

-We have a limited number of scholarships available for public schools, allowing your school to receive hands-on artistic materials and teacher training resources when you register your school or organization as a Licensed member.
+We have a limited number of scholarships available for public schools, allowing your school to receive financial support for hands-on artistic materials and teacher training resources.

-Eligible schools are recipients of interactive lessons, films and hands-on art materials (each butterfly kit includes 36 ceramic butterflies, 36 biography cards of children who perished, underglazes and brushes) Teacher training is available, however, teachers can also use their own lessons with our program and forgo the training workshops if they have an educational plan in place.
+Eligible schools are recipients of interactive lessons, films and hands-on art materials that include can ceramic butterflies, biography cards of children who perished, underglazes and brushes.
+Educational presentations and materials are available, however, teachers can also use their own lessons with our program and forgo the training workshops if they have an educational plan in place.